I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_feature_status_parameters.md

 ## Members

-`FeatureStatusBufferLength`

-A ULONG value that specifies the size, in bytes, of the feature status buffer.

-`FeatureStatusBufferOffset`

-A ULONG value that specifies the offset, in bytes, to the feature status buffer  that follows the <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure.
-The status buffer contains an <a href="..\ntddndis\ns-ntddndis-_ndis_switch_feature_status_custom.md">NDIS_SWITCH_FEATURE_STATUS_CUSTOM</a> structure.

-The offset is measured from the start of the <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure up to the beginning of the <a href="..\ntddndis\ns-ntddndis-_ndis_switch_feature_status_custom.md">NDIS_SWITCH_FEATURE_STATUS_CUSTOM</a> structure.

-`FeatureStatusId`

-A GUID value that identifies the feature status information for the extensible switch.

-This  value is defined in the managed object format (MOF) class definition for the feature status information.
-For more information, see <a href="https://msdn.microsoft.com/DB80E86D-8553-47B5-8AE1-6D430FDDE206">Custom Switch Property Definition and Registration</a>.

-`FeatureStatusInstanceId`

-An NDIS_SWITCH_OBJECT_INSTANCE_ID value that identifies the instance of the  feature status information for the extensible switch.

-`FeatureStatusType`

-An <a href="..\ntddndis\ne-ntddndis-_ndis_switch_feature_status_type.md">NDIS_SWITCH_FEATURE_STATUS_TYPE</a> enumeration value that specifies the type of the feature status information for the extensible switch.

-<div class="alert"><b>Note</b>  Starting with NDIS 6.30, this member must be set to <b>NdisSwitchFeatureStatusTypeCustom</b>.</div>
-<div> </div>

-`FeatureStatusVersion`

-An NDIS_SWITCH_OBJECT_VERSION value that identifies the version of the feature status information for the extensible switch.
-This value is defined in the MOF class definition for the feature status information.

-`Flags`

-A ULONG value that contains a bitwise <b>OR</b> of flags.
-This member is reserved for NDIS.

 `Header`

 The type, revision, and size of the <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.